fooHQ/foojank-web/index.md

 ## Server Configuration

-This chapter assumes the installation was performed using the provided installation script.
+This chapter assumes that the installation has been done using the installation script.
-Installation methods that are not compatible with the installation script may require additional steps that are outside the scope of this guide.
-Refer to NATS documentation for in-depth information about server configuration.
+Installation methods that are not compatible with the installation script may require additional steps that are not documented here.
+Refer to [NATS documentation](https://docs.nats.io/running-a-nats-service/configuration) for in-depth information about server configuration.

 Quick facts about the default configuration: